bostanigor/data_extractor/README.md

 # To run Rspec spec
 $ docker run -v --rm --entrypoint=rspec -it data_extractor

 # For easy development from inside of the container.
-This will also result in a `log.log` file for you to inspect locally
+This will also result in a `app.log` file for you to inspect locally
 $ docker run -v ./app/:/app -v ./input:/input --rm --entrypoint=bash -it data_extractor
 ```